Research

 Working papers

-[1] Ghosh S, Singh J (2024).
-Eliciting Supplier Cooperation for Value Chain Decarbonization: A Field Experiment with Smallholder Farmers in India. (link)
+[1] Ghosh S, Singh J (2025).
+Eliciting Supplier Cooperation for Value Chain Decarbonization: A Field Experiment with Smallholder Farmers in India.

 • Job Market Paper, revise and resubmit Management Science